-What a pleasure it was to visit gorgeous Bath – UNESCO World Heritage Site.
+What a pleasure it was to visit gorgeous Bath, England – UNESCO World Heritage Site.

 Our visit began with a walk around Bath Abbey, near the River Avon, and on to the Roman Baths Museum and Pump Room.